 One of the biggest obstacles Preppers and Survivalists face in getting prepared is maintaining their emergency supplies.
 Often, gear and supplies are piled into a closet, or haphazardly stored in the basement.
 In a true emergency, trying to find items like spare batteries or first aid supplies becomes a stressful event as the items are not easily located or maintained.
 Getting organized and keeping track of inventory can be an overwhelming task, so let me share with you a monthly foolproof way to be proactive and better prepared.

-By Stuart T, a contributing author of SHTFBlog and Survival Cache
+By Stuart T, a contributing author

 The First Step